Zequez/logseq-vault/pages/Dawson.md

 - Dawson Allen is someone I met while working on my last [[Patriarchy]] job.
 - The sense I got is that he's some sort of getting-in-touch-with-people master.
-He does stuff with emails that most people only dream of.
+He does stuff with gathering data from the Internet and messaging people that is truly an art on itself.
+He can identify what